 Should I invest in my 457 deferred compensation plan?
 That’s a tough question.
+While a 457 plan has some great features (like being able to use a 457 in early retirement without the 10% fine a 401K experiences), whether you should use it or not is complicated.
 It’s just not the same as answering whether or not you should invest in your 403(b) or 401K.
-That’s much more straight-forward.
-Today, we will discuss the 457 deferred compensation plan.
+If you are asking if you should use your 457, this is the post for you.

 Let’s dig in.